devuri/wpenv-console/README.md

 [![License](https://img.shields.io/github/license/devuri/wpenv-console)](https://github.com/devuri/wpenv-console/blob/master/LICENSE)

 `WPEnv Console` is a command-line tool designed to simplify WordPress development and management tasks.
+It that extends the functionality of the [WPEnv](https://github.com/devuri/wp-env-config) development environment.
 It provides a set of commands to streamline common WordPress tasks and enhance your workflow.
 Whether you're setting up a new WordPress environment, managing plugins and themes, or performing routine maintenance, `WPEnv Console` has you covered.

 > **Note**
 > This repository houses the fundamental console components of wp-env-config.
 If you are developing an application, please utilize wp-env-app located in this repository: [wp-env-app](https://github.com/devuri/wp-env-app).